AkashPatel1/MachineLearningStocks/README.md

 Backtesting is arguably the most important part of any quantitative strategy: you must have some way of testing the performance of your algorithm before you live trade it.

+Despite its importance, I originally did not want to include backtesting code in this repository.
+The reasons were as follows:

+- Backtesting is messy and empirical.
+The code is not very pleasant to use, and in practice requires a lot of manual interaction.
+- Backtesting is very difficult to get right, and if you do it wrong, you will be deceiving yourself with high returns.
+- Developing and working with your backtest is probably the best way to learn about machine learning and stocks – you'll see what works, what doesn't, and what you don't understand.

-Due to the importance of backtesting, I decided that I can't really call this a 'template machine learning stocks project' without backtesting.
+Nevertheless, because of the importance of backtesting, I decided that I can't really call this a 'template machine learning stocks project' without backtesting.
 Thus, I have included a simplistic backtesting script.
+Please note that there is a fatal flaw with this backtesting implementation that will result in *much* higher backtesting returns.
+It is quite a subtle point, but I will let you figure that out :)

 Run the following in terminal: